winitzki/scall/tutorial/programming_dhall.md

 So, we could have defined the `Foldable` typeclass by the requirement that a function of type `FoldT F` exists.

 It turns out to be equivalent (but simpler) if we require a method called `toList`, with type signature `F a → List a`.
-This method should extract all data stored in a data structure of type `F a` and put that data into a list (in some fixed order).
+This method should extract all data stored in a data structure of type `F a` and put that data into a list, in some fixed order.
 Once the data is extracted, we can apply the standard `List/fold` method to that list.

 A functor `F` is called a **foldable functor** if it supports a method `toList` with the type signature `∀(a : Type) → F a → List a`.